JaimeStill/magick-journal/content/ritual/2020/08/01/index.md

 ![the-sun](./the-sun.jpg)

+* **ﬧ** - Resh, Head, Orange
+    * Pictograph represents Head of a man.
+    * Means Head, first, top beginning
+        * Interesting as this is my first venture into the Tarot.
+        * Could also be indicative of the first man, given the depiction of Eden?

+* Bottom right symbol represents the Sun; Lion, Sparrowhawk

 * This card precisely calls to mind the vision I saw in the golden sphere in the Middle Pillar ritual today.

 * Returning to the original intentions of existence.